Find out about treatments for pressure on the spinal cord (spinal cord compression).

 People with myeloma or breast cancer might have bisphosphonates (pronounced bis-fos-fon-ates) to help control pain and strengthen the bones in the spine.
 If you have prostate cancer, you might have medicines called bisphosphonates if painkillers are not working well enough.

-Denosumab is a type of biological therapy called a monoclonal antibody.
+Denosumab is a type of targeted cancer drug called a monoclonal antibody.
 It helps strengthen the bones and reduces the risk of them breaking.
 You have it as an injection under the skin.

 The National Institute of Health and Care Excellence (NICE) has approved denosumab for breast cancer that has spread to the bone.
 They have also approved it for people with some other types of cancer.